KSkert/OntheFly/README.md

 > [!IMPORTANT]
 > **Project status: Beta.** APIs, UI flows, and file formats may change before v1.0.
 Expect rough edges and please report issues.
-Currently, using another trainer at the same time (such as Lightning AI) is not possible, but OnTheFly's endgoal is to support wrapping around other trainers to support a univeral training dashboard.
+Currently, the console only supports PyTorch modules and Lightning trainers, in addition to our native trainer.
 ---

 ## When should you use OnTheFly?